Greece wildfires: 2 new blazes break out amid strong winds - NewsBreak

 Greece wildfires: 2 new blazes break out amid strong winds

-ATHENS, Greece (AP) — Greece’s fire department scrambled firefighting aircraft and ground forces as at least two new blazes broke out in areas already scarred by wildfires this summer, with strong winds complicating efforts to contain them.
+ATHENS, Greece — (AP) — Greece scrambled firefighting aircraft and ground forces Monday as at least two new blazes broke out in areas already scarred by wildfires this summer, with strong winds complicating the efforts to contain them.

-The first broke out Monday morning in the south of Evia, Greece’s second-largest island, whose north was decimated earlier this month by a blaze that burned for more than 10 days.
-The second was burning in the Vilia area northwest of Athens, where a major blaze was brought under control Friday after burning for five days.
+The first broke out Monday morning in the southern part of Evia, Greece's second-largest island, whose north was decimated earlier this month by a blaze that burned for more than 10 days.
+The second wildfire was burning in Kaza, in the Vilia area northwest of Athens where a major blaze was brought under control Friday after burning for five days.

-Authorities issued an evacuation order for Vilia, as some residents hosed down their gardens and homes, hoping to save them, while police halted traffic on a nearby highway.
+Authorities issued an evacuation order for Vilia, 60 kilometers (37 miles) from the Greek capital.
+Some residents hosed down their gardens and homes, hoping to save them, while police halted traffic on a nearby highway.

 “A new major battle has begun,” regional governor Giorgos Patoulis told Open TV.

-Meanwhile, the fire that broke out Monday morning in Evia was near its western coast.
-The fire department scrambled 64 firefighters with 26 vehicles, one ground team, nine helicopters and one water-dropping plane, and said the blaze was contained after several hours.

-The coast guard said it had one lifeboat, one private boat and two ferries on standby in case a sea evacuation became necessary.
-In the earlier fire in Evia’s north, hundreds of people were evacuated by sea from beaches and coastal villages as the fire raced down the hillsides toward them.
+In Evia on Monday, the fire department said it had contained a blaze that broke out overnight in the southwest.
+The coast guard placed several boats and two ferries on standby in case a sea evacuation became necessary.

-The causes of Greece’s wildfires haven’t yet been officially established, but more than a dozen people have been arrested on suspicion of arson, including a 14-year-old boy.
-On Friday, Citizens Protection Minister Michalis Chrisochoidis said a special prosecutor for organized crime cases was involved in the investigation.
+The causes of Greece’s wildfires haven't yet been officially established, but more than a dozen people have been arrested on suspicion of arson.
+On Friday, Citizens Protection Minister Michalis Chrisochoidis said a special prosecutor for organized crime was involved in the investigation.

 Intense heat and wildfires have struck other Mediterranean countries.
-Recent wildfires have killed at least 75 people in Algeria and 16 in Turkey, while in southern France 1,200 firefighters have been struggling to contain a major blaze that has forced thousands to flee, killed two people and injured 26.
+Recent wildfires have killed at least 75 people in Algeria and 16 in Turkey, while in southern France 1,200 firefighters have been struggling to contain a major blaze that has forced thousands to flee, killed two people and injured 26 others.

 Worsening drought and heat have also fueled wildfires in the western United States and in Russia's northern Siberia region.